Fierce warriors, Druid priests, and intricate artwork are part of a mysterious yet enduring culture that got its start in European pre-history.

 A magnificent combination of written text and pictorial representation, these illumined texts were an inspired way to visually instruct an essentially non-literate people in the Christian scriptures.

-Archeologists now blame Viking raids for the decline of illumination but point out that a great period of stone sculpture, or "scripture cross” followed, leading to the freestanding “high cross,” which was carved into panels depicting biblical scenes.
+Archeologists now blame Viking raids for the decline of illumination but point out that a great period of stone sculpture, or "scripture cross” making followed, leading to the freestanding “high cross,” which was carved into panels depicting biblical scenes.
 So rather than ending, Celtic art became a living tradition that transcended the ages.

 In the 11th and 12th centuries, workshops subsidized by rich patrons sprang up in Ireland to produce an abundance of ﬁne metalwork ornaments.
 One notable variation on the knotwork motif set silver ribbons into shallow grooves on a bronze gilded ground, banded on both sides with niello, a metal inlay paste composed of silver sulﬁde and copper.